Blakeney scored 34 points, Williams 24+11, Kendia defeated Tianjin to end the losing streak_Suzhou_Competition_Offensive-breakinglatest.news-Breaking Latest News

 At the beginning of the game, Blakeney jumped into the basket with a three-pointer to kick off the game.
 Wu Guanxi made two free throws for a foul, Tian Yu made a jumper, Shi Deshuai made two free throws for a foul, Tianjin tied the score, and Blakeney made a jumper Three points again, Tianjin’s offense is not good, Blakeney with fiery touch, the game advances, helping the home team lead the visiting team 12-6.
 Tian Yu hit a jumper, Lin Tingqian hit a three-pointer and Tianjin scored 5 points in a row to close the score.
 Zhang Zhaoxu hit a jumper and Tianjin overtook the score to 13-12.
 Suzhou’s offense relies too much on Blakeney, and there is not much support from others.
 Players such as Zhao Suzhou can’t find the touch outside.
 Tianjin’s offense is more reasonable and maintains a weak lead.
 Li Rongpei has scoring contributions from the outside.
 At the end of the first quarter, Suzhou 22-24 behind Tianjin at home.

 In the second quarter of the game, Li Rongpei made two free throws for a foul and Williams made a jumper.
 Overtake the score to 30-27.
 Lin Tingqian dribbled the ball for a layup, Jefferson made a layup, Tianjin scored 5 points in a row and overtook the score.
 The competition on the field was fierce.
 After the score was tight, Tianjin broke the deadlock.
-Rewritten as 40-36, Suzhou requested a timeout when the situation was not good.
-Back on the field, Suzhou’s offensive problems were still unresolved.
-Zhang Zhaoxu made an extra free throw, Jefferson made a layup, and Lin Tingqian also had a jumper.
-Suzhou’s timeout arrangement was not effective.
-Tianjin quickly led 45-36, and Li Nan had no choice but to timeout again .
+Rewritten to 40-36, Suzhou requested a timeout when the situation was not good.
+Back on the court, Suzhou’s offensive problems were still unresolved.
+Zhang Zhaoxu made an extra free throw, Jefferson made a layup, and Lin Tingqian also had a jump shot.
+Suzhou’s timeout was not effective.
+Tianjin quickly led 45-36.
+Li Nan had no choice but to timeout again .
 Zhang Zhaoxu made two fouls and made two free throws.
 Li Lutong and Blakeney made jump shots for the home team to chase points.
 At halftime, Suzhou trailed Tianjin 40-47.

 Changing sides to fight again, Jin Xin made a jumper with a three-pointer, Shi Deshuai received an assist from Jefferson for the jumper, and Tianjin scored 5 points in a row to lead by double digits 52-40.
 Williams rushed to the basket and made two free throws.
 Zhao Latezhou made a jumper with a three-pointer.
 Tianjin’s offense was stuck in a bottleneck and no one scored.
 Williams and Blakeney made jumpers.
 Cui Xiaolong’s hook shot ignited the enthusiasm of the home fans.
 After the offensive climax of 0, Suzhou was only 51-52 behind Tianjin.
 Zhang Zhaoxu made two free throws and made one free throw and finally scored for Tianjin.
 Both teams were not good at sports and offensive at this time.
 Relying on sporadic free throws to score, Liu Zhixuan scored a three-pointer and Suzhou regained the lead.
 Blakeney made a layup with the ball, Suzhou 58-55 Taking the lead, Tianjin saw the score was overtaken and suspended.
 Back on the court, Lin Tingqian made a foul from the outside and made two free throws.
 The subsequent scores of the two teams on the court mainly came from the competition of foreign players.
 Blakeney and Jefferson competed on the outside.
 At the end of the third quarter, Suzhou completed a 71-67 overtake.